darlanxw/slack-block-builder-docs/docs/surfaces/message.md

 Message.replaceOriginal()
 ```

-Sets this option to &#x60;true&#x60;, which means when sent, this message will replace the message that is the origin of the interaction payload.
+Sets this option to `true`, which means when sent, this message will replace the message that is the origin of the interaction payload.
 Used when working with response URLs.
 ```javascript
 Message.threadTs(timestamp)
 ```